Sreevarshan-fin/Hazardous-Waste-in-Scrap-Yard-Environments-Detecting-/README.md

 ---
 ### 🔎 Project Overview

+### 🔎 Project Overview

-Designed and developed an intelligent hazardous waste detection system using **YOLOv8 segmentation** for identifying high-risk objects in complex scrap yard environments.
-Created and manually annotated a dataset of **250+ images** across **6 hazardous object classes**.
-Applied techniques to **handle class imbalance** and optimize model performance.
-Focused on improving **recall** and **Mask mAP** for safety-critical detection tasks.
-Deployed the model for real-time monitoring using cloud-based deployment methods.
+Designed and developed a hazardous waste detection system using **YOLOv8 segmentation** to address the challenge of identifying high-risk objects in complex scrap yard environments, where clutter and class imbalance can increase missed detections in safety-critical scenarios.
+Created and manually annotated a dataset of **250+ images** across **6 hazardous object classes**, applied **class imbalance handling techniques**, and optimized model training for improved detection performance.
+Deployed the complete system using **AWS EC2, Docker, and cloud-based deployment pipelines** for real-time monitoring, achieving **76.4% Detection Recall**, **85.2% Detection mAP@0.5**, and **82.8% Mask mAP@0.5**, improving detection reliability and reducing missed hazardous object predictions.

 -----------------